 SMC and CASQA plan to continue updating the LID Guidance Manual and provide training sessions.
-Monitoring is planned to continue through spring of 2012.
+An updated monitoring program is currently being developed for the remaining portion of the project.
 Monitoring reports are expected to be provided upon completion of data analysis and reporting.